 Ludo's User Interface has the following functionalities:

-- Joypad driven: everything can be done through the joypad instead of the mouse
+- Gamepad driven: everything can be done through the gamepad instead of the mouse

 - TV optimized: looks nice on a wide screen